-3 Tobin's q theory, as widely covered in the literature, provides a mechanism by means of which monetary policy affects the economy through its effects on the valuation of equities.
+&lt;sup>7 Tobin's q theory, as widely covered in the literature, provides a mechanism by means of which monetary policy affects the economy through its effects on the valuation of equities.
 Tobin defines q as the market value of firms divided by the replacement cost of capital.
-If q is high, the market price of firms is high relative to the replacement cost of capital, and new plant and equipment capital is cheaper relative to the market value of business firms.
+If q is high, the market price of firms is high relative to the replacement cost of capital, and new plant and equipment capital is cheaper relative to the market value of firms.
 Companies can then issue equity and get a high price for it relative to the cost of the plant and equipment they are buying.
 Thus investment spending will rise because firms can buy a lot of new investment goods with only a small issue of equity.

-4 According to Modigliani's life-cycle model, as widely covered in the literature, consumption spending is determined by the lifetime resources of consumers, which are made up of human capital, real capital and financial wealth.
+&lt;sup>8 According to Modigliani's life-cycle model, as widely covered in the literature, consumption spending is determined by the lifetime resources of consumers, which are made up of human capital, real capital and financial wealth.
 A major component of financial wealth is common stock.
-When stock prices rise the value of financial wealth increases, thus increasing the lifetime resources of consumers, and consumption should rise.
-Similarly, housing and land prices are an extremely important component of wealth and a rise in these prices increase wealth, thereby increasing consumption.
+When raises the net worth of firms and households which improves their access to funds, the effects captured would partly reflect the 'broad credit channel' of monetary policy as well.